TabbyML/tabby/website/blog/2023-09-26-http-streaming-back-pressure-and-cancellation/index.md

 ```

-But only using stream can **not** solve the back-pressure issue in the server side, because if the stream between server and LLM is faster than the stream between server and client, the server would still saving too much data in the memory till out-of-memory.
+But only using stream can not solve the back-pressure issue in the server side.
+If the stream between server and LLM is faster than the stream between server and client, the server would still save too much data in the memory till out-of-memory.

 ![stream-flush](./stream-flush.png)